-Cambridge City Council will also collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from criminal records checks (for applicable roles).
-The Council will seek information from third parties only once a job offer to you has been made and will inform you that it is doing so.
+We will also collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from criminal records checks (for applicable roles).
+We will seek information from third parties only once a job offer to you has been made and will inform you that we are doing so.

 Data will be stored in a range of different places, including on your application record, in HR management systems and on other IT systems (including email).

 Why does Cambridge City Council process personal data?